jdavez/tint/README.md

 The game is as close to the original as possible, but there are a few differences.
 Nevertheless, it's probably the closest to the original that you'll ever find in the UNIX world...

+---
+More ways to cheat
+- Undo
+- Fix the level
+- Skip a block